nawah-io/nawah_docs/tutorial_blog/4_adding_comment_functionality.md

 Though the module looks mostly familiar in structure, some elements are not, which are:
 #### `attrs[...]`
 In addition to what you learnt earlier on `create_time Special Attr`, you can see different `Attrs Types` this time.
-You can learn more on each from
+You can learn more on each from reference for [`ATTR Controller`](/reference/controllers/ATTR.md)

 ### Comment front-end